 Abstract art is for kids

-At my opening last Friday at baby grand Gallery, very early in the evening, I was approached by someone who works at the Grand Opera House.
-He had been looking at my work for a few days and was full of compliments—loved the work, went on about specific paintings.
-He told me he's a painter himself, takes lessons, and had recently realized how difficult it is to actually do good abstract painting.
+I was approached by someone who works at the Grand Opera House, very early in the evening, at my opening last Friday at the baby grand Gallery.
+He had been looking at my work for a few days and was full of compliments—loved the work, and spoke at length about specific paintings.
+He told me he's a painter himself, takes lessons, and had recently realized how actually difficult it is to make a good abstract painting.
 He'd tried it and had given up, gone back to representational work.
 He mentioned who he studied with, and said one of my paintings reminded him of that artist's work.

-Then he said something else: the ushers the night before had all been talking about how their five-year-olds could do this.
+Then he said something else: the ushers the night before had all been talking about mt paintings and said that their five-year-olds could do this.

 I stopped him.
 "Oh, don't tell me this.
 I don't want to hear this."